jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 The overall result, after making the switch in the Grafana panels, was that the loading time for the dashboard went down from ~7s to ~2.5s.

-Additionally this approach provides some abstraction.
-Everyone using the `accesslogs-nsi` alias will apply the same set of filters, without knowing what is being applied in the background, essentially having a different "view" of the data (as so elegantly put by the ES documentation).
+Additionally, this approach provides some abstraction.
+Everyone using the created alias will apply the same set of filters, without knowing what is being applied in the background, essentially having a different "view" of the data (as so elegantly put by the ES documentation).

 ## Summary

 Index aliases are a very useful technique not only useful for ingesting without downtime, but also to offer different "views" of the same data.
-As a bonus they could help to speed some Grafana dashboards 😉.
+As a bonus, they could help to speed some Grafana dashboards 😉.

 ## Bonus Track: Updating the aliases